-Nike Inc.’s corporate mission and vision statements evolve to accurately represent the company’s position as the leading athletic shoes and apparel supplier in the global market.
+Nike Inc.’s corporate mission and vision statements determine the strategies to keep the company in its position as the leading athletic shoes and apparel business in the global market.
 A company’s corporate mission statement defines the fundamental objectives of the business, especially in terms of its purpose.
 In this company analysis case, Nike’s mission statement prompts the business to support the endeavors of athletes.
 On the other hand, a company’s corporate vision statement provides a picture of a target future condition of the business.
 Nike’s vision statement focuses on brand strength and development.
-The company applies these corporate statements as guides for the evolution of its business, leading to the creation of business strengths like a strong brand image, as determined in the SWOT analysis of Nike Inc. Through the evolution and effective implementation of its corporate vision and mission statements, the company supports its market position as a leading producer of sports footwear, apparel and equipment.
+The company applies these corporate statements as guides for the evolution of its business, leading to the creation of business strengths like a strong brand image, as determined in the SWOT analysis of Nike Inc. Through the evolution and effective implementation of its corporate vision and mission statements, the company supports its market position as a leading producer of sports footwear, apparel, and equipment.

-In implementing its corporate vision and mission statements, Nike Inc. aims for leadership in the international market, while counteracting competition.
-The Porter’s Five Forces analysis of Nike Inc. shows that competitive rivalry imposes a strong force against the company and its industry environment.
+Adhering to its corporate vision and mission statements, Nike Inc. aims for leadership in the international market, while counteracting competition.
+A Porter’s Five Forces analysis of Nike Inc. shows that competitive rivalry imposes a strong force against the company and its industry environment.
 The corporate mission and vision statements compel the company’s strategic management to develop policies to ensure competitiveness against other firms, such as Adidas, Puma, ASICS, Under Armour, and VF Corporation.
-These firms make the global athletic and leisure shoes, apparel and equipment market a challenging business environment.
+These firms make the global athletic and leisure shoes, apparel, and equipment market a challenging business environment.

 Nike’s Corporate Mission Statement